Contour Field based Elliptical Shape Prior for the Segment Anything Model: Numerical Experimental Results of SAM-ESP

 \section{Numerical Experimental Results of SAM-ESP}

-In this section, we will train SAM-ESP on several datasets and compare the experimental results with the original SAM, fine-tuned SAM, and two other methods of incorporating priors into neural network architectures, namely post-processing and loss function modification.
+In this section, we train SAM-ESP on several datasets and compare the experimental results with the original SAM, fine-tuned SAM, and two other methods of incorporating priors into neural network architectures, namely post-processing and loss function modification.
 The experimental results demonstrate that SAM-ESP achieves the best segmentation outcomes and exhibits greater stability.
+For experiments based on other networks, please refer to Appendix \ref{appendix_D}.